SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     future revisions may append additional elements.
     These are to be ignored for implementations of the current specification

+.. _`error report`:

 Error report
 ------------
 An error report is used in a `error reply`_ indicating that the requested action could not be performed as request or that other problems occured.
-The Error report is a JSON-array containing the name of one of the `Error classes`_, a human readable string and as a third element a JSON-object containing extra error information, which may include the timestamp (as key "t") and possible additional implementation specific information about the error (stack dump etc.).
+The error report is a JSON-array containing the name of one of the `Error classes`_, a human readable string and as a third element a JSON-object containing extra error information, which may include the timestamp (as key "t") and possible additional implementation specific information about the error (stack dump etc.).

 See also: `Error-report`_.

-:Note:
-    See Qualifiers_ 'error', for errors not related to a request, but occuring while determining a parameter.

 Structure report